cabforum/smime/SBR.md

 Identity attributes are evidenced by the Certificate, not by the signed document.
 The CA or RA SHALL only rely upon the signing Certificate as evidence for identity attributes if the signature is valid.

-The CA SHOULD consider requirements to avoid issuance of a consecutive Certificates that are issued based on a preceding Certificate, where the original verification of the Subject's identity may have been conducted in the distant past.
+The CA SHOULD consider requirements to avoid issuance of consecutive Certificates that are issued based on a preceding Certificate, where the original verification of the Subject's identity may have been conducted in the distant past.

 5.	**From Enterprise RA records**